vert-x3/vertx-unit/README.md

 ## Todo

+- add closeable resource to register for automatic cleanup or do something like this
 - object sharing via io.vertx.core.Context#put
 - report to directory instead of file (for multiplexing based on test suite name)
 - filtering